anners/cat-service/README.md

-# go-http
+# cat-service
-testing for mantl and shipped
+a simple go app that dispalys random cat pics and other stuff